-The Nigerian Palm Oil Rice goes by many names: local jollof rice, oil rice or concoction rice.
+The Nigerian native jollof rice goes by many names: local jollof rice, palm oil rice, iwuk edesi, or concoction rice.
 This delicious meal is prepared using cauliflower for a lower carb count but does not sacrifice on taste.

 This recipe is ready in only 20 minutes from prep to finish.
 I really love this when I'm famished and have no energy for making myself a lavish dinner.